jiantan555/MWIT-STEM-project-2022/README.md

 ### line 4:
 - define variable named arduino connecting to usb port with serial module
-### line 6: repeat this following forever:
+### line 6:
+repeat line 7-15 this following forever:
   - line 7: read data from port (sent by arduino uno)
   - line 9-14: if data has number 1 do this following:
     1. note this moment's time into **file state.txt**
     2. stop module for 10 seconds
   - line 15: wait 0.1 seconds

 ## main program: app.py